peterdresslar/zotero-mcp/README.md

 ## 🔍 Troubleshooting

+### General Issues
 - **No results found**: Ensure Zotero is running and the local API is enabled
 - **Can't connect to library**: Check your API key and library ID if using web API
 - **Full text not available**: Make sure you're using Zotero 7+ for local full-text access

+### Semantic Search Issues
+- **"Missing required environment variables" when running update-db**: Run `zotero-mcp setup` to configure your environment, or the CLI will automatically load settings from Claude Desktop config
+- **ChromaDB warnings**: Update to the latest version - deprecation warnings have been fixed
+- **Database update takes long**: This is normal for large libraries.
+Use `--limit` parameter for testing: `zotero-mcp update-db --limit 100`
+- **Semantic search returns no results**: Ensure the database is initialized with `zotero-mcp update-db` and check status with `zotero-mcp db-status`
+- **OpenAI/Gemini API errors**: Verify your API keys are correctly set and have sufficient credits/quota

+### Update Issues
+- **Update command fails**: Check your internet connection and try `zotero-mcp update --force`
+- **Configuration lost after update**: The update process preserves configs automatically, but check `~/.config/zotero-mcp/` for backup files

 ## 📄 License